 Please note: the Guidelines are interim only and are subject to revision, until we can complete consultation with the stakeholders.
+Revised July 30, 2021

 Purpose and Scope

 All campuses will closely monitor their local conditions and surroundings.
 They will be prepared to alter operations and services in a timely and appropriate manner in response to COVID-related situations or circumstances.
-Additionally, the University of Hawaiʻi continues to work closely with county and state officials to operate in accordance with government orders, recommendations from the Hawaiʻi Department of Health, and CDC Guidelines.
+Additionally, UH continues to work closely with county and state officials to operate in accordance with government orders, recommendations from the Hawaiʻi Department of Health (HDOH), and Centers for Disease Control and Prevention (CDC) Guidelines.

 These guidelines are based on a few key assumptions and will continue to be updated as conditions change throughout the 2021-22 school year.